nationalarchives/tdr-draft-metadata-validator/README.md

 ## Deployment

-This Lambda function is designed to be deployed as a docker image within the AWS ecosystem.
-The necessary infrastructure, such as S3 buckets, database connections, and environment configurations, should be pre-configured.

 ### Prerequisites

 - **AWS S3**: An S3 bucket for storing the consignment's metadata file and any error reports.